thomasdarimont/keycloak-project-example/readme.md

 ```
 java start.java --https
 ```
-Keycloak will be available on https://id.acme.test:8443/auth.
+The Keycloak admin-console will be available on https://admin.acme.test:8443/auth/admin.

 Note that after changing extensions code you need to run the `java bin/triggerDockerExtensionDeploy.java` script to trigger a redeployment of the custom extension by Keycloak.